Coping with fatigue

 - Talk to your doctor about physical exercise before you start an exercise program.
-Then report to your doctor on how you are doing with your exercise, especially if you want to increase your activity.
+Then tell your doctor how you’re doing after you start exercise, especially if you want to increase your activity.

 - Get fresh air, if possible.

-- Unless you are given other instructions, eat a balanced diet that includes protein (meat, milk, eggs, and beans) and drink about 8 to 10 glasses of water a day.
+- Unless you’re given other instructions, eat a balanced diet that includes protein (meat, milk, eggs, and beans) and drink about 8 to 10 glasses of water a day.

 The first thing to do for fatigue is talk to your doctor or nurse about it.
 Let them know how bad it is so you can get the help you need to deal with it.

 Remember: There’s no one way to diagnose or treat fatigue.
-The best treatment for you is most likely to be found through open discussions with your doctor and your nurse.
+The best treatment for you is most likely going to be found through open discussions with your doctor and nurse.